Zeo768/OutreachHackathon-HEPscape/Video_scripts_CC/Italian_scripts_CC/HEPscape-Phase-Junior-AudioOK_Italian.md

 Setting: conference room with slide in the backdrop

-E quindi, finalmente, come vi dicevo, abbiamo trovato il bosone di Higgs la cui massa è......la cui massa e'....scusate un secondo devo fare una chiamata.
+E quindi, finalmente, come vi dicevo, abbiamo trovato il bosone di Higgs la cui massa è......la cui massa e'....scusate un secondo devo fare una chiamata al mio collega in Svezia, Kaare Iversen.
+Dovremo parlare inglese perche' lavoriamo in una collaborazione internazionale dove ognuno parla una lingua diversa.

+[dial phone and ring, about 5 seconds]

+[on stage]: “Hi Kaare, have you finished the data analysis for the Higgs boson mass?”
+[Kaare]: “We’ve not finished the data analysis yet, but maybe the escape room participants have already done it?”

+[on stage]: Ok, so we are going to call them.
+Thanks Kaare!

-[ring, about 5 seconds]
+[dial phone and ring, about 5 seconds]

 Pronto ragazzi di HEPscape, aiuto aiuto.
 Mi serve un'informazione.